mattyschell/cscl-refresh/README.md

 # cscl-refresh

-We wish to refresh a non-production enterprise geodatabase in Oracle 19c with recent Citywide Street Centerline (CSCL) production data.
+We wish to refresh a non-production Enterprise Geodatabase on Oracle 19c with recent New York City Citywide Street Centerline (CSCL) production data.
 Friends this our CSCL geodatabase, our rules, the trick is never to be afraid.

 Data creator schema inventory: